No Contact Rule After a Breakup: Why It Works and How to Do It

 Keeping the addiction going will surely keep you stay stuck in your obsession and love addiction.
 And for each and every contact made, you immediately go back to square one.

 Let's be honest-- No Contact is definitely not easy or painless.
-Love addiction has consequences.
+Having an emotional romantic attachment or being obsessed with someone you've had a relationship with has consequences.

 The experience of withdrawing and cutting your ex off is an arduous consequence of having been in an addictive relationship.

-It feels impossible.
+It can feel impossible.
 It can feel like torture.
 It can even feel like death.
-It is no doubt the most difficult challenge in this beginning stage of recovery.
+It can undoubtedly be the most difficult challenge at this early stage of recovery for many.

 Yet, you must be assured, you can and will survive.
 It pays off in the end.
 If you act- there is light ahead.